jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Devuan Linux*](images/Chapter-02/Linux-logos/Devuan/Devuan-logo.png "Devuan")

 [Devuan Linux Project](http://www.devuan.org "Devuan") (Pronounced *Dev-one*) is a fork of the entire Debian project - not just a Debian based distro.
 This is a result of the "Debian Civil War" of early 2015 where in half of the Debian Project developers left the project to begin work on this distribution.
 It is a direct fork of the Debian 8.0 Jessie Code base with one major incompatible change to the core operating system; that cannot be merged back into Debian.
 The disagreement stemmed from Debian's decision to implement Red Hat's systemd init system over the old but reliable sysVInit.
 To change the core operating system is a monumental task and these volunteers undertook it and succeeded.
-The state of the OS is in late beta as of August 2016 with isos and VM images available for download.
+The project started in August of 2016 and has now progressed to a stable systemd free [Debian based release, Devuan 2.1](https://devuan.org/os/debian-fork/ascii-point-release-announce-112119 "Devuan website") (codename ASCII).
 We will talk about this more in detail under the topic "Linux Civil War" later in this chapter.

 #### Other Debian Based Distros